| |

 try to organize a few other things like her equipment, sponsoring and PR.

-2008.
+and Zürich 2010.
 It was great to go to Hawaii together in 2006 and to enjoy

 Heleens superbe